Robot Arm : Phase 4 - It does stuff !

 The software has had a radical change in this phase.

-In phase 3 I had problems with my Phillips SPC 900NC cameras.
 The Phillips drivers had bugs making Windows unable to work with both cameras plugged in the same computer.
-It was a pity as those are very good cameras otherwise.

 However the cameras worked fine in pairs on Linux !
 So I bit the bullet and ported everything to Linux.